MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 A Connect app establishes a point-to-point connection between [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] and a third party solution or service and is typically created using standard REST API to interchange data.
 Any coding language capable of calling REST APIs can be used to develop your Connect app.
 In the following section, you can read about how you get started exploring the available APIs for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].

-To explore and develop against APIs in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you must first sign up for a trial tenant, and then you have to connect and authenticate.
+To explore and develop against REST APIs in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you must first sign up for a trial tenant, and then you have to connect and authenticate.
 To do that, follow the steps below.

 1. Sign up for [Dynamics 365 Business Central](https://signup.microsoft.com/signup?sku=6a4a1628-9b9a-424d-bed5-4118f0ede3fd&ru=https%3A%2F%2Fbusinesscentral.dynamics.com%2FSandbox%2F%3FredirectedFromSignup%3D1).
 When you have your tenant, you can sign into the UI to play with the product, and [explore the APIs](/dynamics-nav/api-reference/v2.0)